wp-plugins/countdown-clock/readme.txt

 == Description ==

-Display a flash countdown clock configured an event of your choice.
+Display a flash countdown clock configured to an event of your choice.
 Select the date, title and event text on a choice of countdown designs, colors and sizes.

 * Select from a range of flash countdown clocks
 * Select size and layout
-* Select from set events like Christmas, New Year, or make your own countdown
+* Select from a range of set events like Christmas, New Year, or make your custom countdown
 * Select text, border and background color and date
 * Select background pictures or animations
-* Full range of events and designs can be seen at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")
+* See the full range of events and designs at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")

 == Installation ==